 How to Pack and Organize Your First Aid Kit

-• Organize by Category: Separate items into categories such as bandages, medications, and tools.
-Use labeled ziplock bags or small containers to keep similar items together.
+- Organize by Category: Separate items into categories such as bandages, medications, and tools.
+Keep similar items together in labeled ziplock bags or small containers.

-• Accessibility: Place frequently used items, like bandages and antiseptic wipes, at the top.
+- Accessibility: Place frequently used items at the top, like bandages and antiseptic wipes.
 Ensure that the kit is easily accessible in your luggage.

-Properly packing and organizing your first aid kit not only saves space but also makes it easier to find what you need quickly, which is crucial in an emergency.
+Properly packing and organizing your first aid kit saves space and makes it easier to find what you need quickly, which is crucial in an emergency.

 Wound care items you need in your DIY First Aid Kit.